a Reliable UAV platform

 To get regulatory approval, your flight management systems need to make the most of emerging technical innovations to create failsafe communications that can command and control your UAS fully autonomously.

 Pay attention to potential partners who can show that their systems have accumulated lots of hours of testing and application.
-The regulators view it favourably when a company can show that it has tested its products over a long period in several environments.
+The regulators view it favorably when a company can show that it has tested its products over a long period in several environments.

-Flight management systems need to show they have a solution that requires little customisation.
+Flight management systems need to show they have a solution that requires little customization.
 They must also be able to show tangible results like improved fuel efficiency, reduced operating costs, improved safety, and of course certifiability.